Foot and Ankle Pain/Injury & Surgery

-I see many patient with Ankle or Achilles tendon injuries in my clinic for Physiotherapy in Glasgow.
+I see many patients with Ankle or Achilles tendon injuries in my clinic for Physiotherapy in Glasgow.

 Ankle injuries may need assessment by qualified practitioners to exclude fracture or ligament rupture.
-Physiotherapy is often effective in the early stages of the injury process and continuing with your Physiotherapy exs Is important to get a lasting benefit. .
+Physiotherapy is often effective in the early stages of the injury process and continuing with your Physiotherapy exercises is important to get a lasting benefit.